-The 2020 Pacific Remote Island Areas (PRIA) FEP annual SAFE report does not contain fully developed Fishery Performance or Data Integration chapters due to the absence of consistent fisheries data in the PRIA.
+The 2021 Pacific Remote Island Area (PRIA) FEP annual SAFE report does not contain fully developed Fishery Performance or Data Integration chapters due to the absence of consistent fisheries data in the PRIA.
 Available data is acquired from the National Marine Fisheries Service (NMFS) Pacific Islands Regional Office (PIRO) Sustainable Fisheries Division (SFD) permits program.
-There were zero bottomfish permits issued in 2020, a decrease from four issued each year from 2018 to 2019.
-Similarly, there were no lobster or deepwater shrimp permits issued in 2020, and there is no record of these permits being issued since 2009 for lobster and 2010 for shrimp.
-Logbook data are included in the annual SAFE report for the first time this year, though there has been no logbook data reported since the establishment of federal permit and reporting requirements in 2006 for bottomfish and lobster and 2009 for shrimp.
-This is due to none of the issued permit holders reporting their catch to PIRO SFD.
+There were zero bottomfish permits issued in 2021, a decrease from four issued in 2018 and 2019.
+Similarly, there were no lobster or deepwater shrimp permits issued in 2021, and there is no record of these permits being issued since 2009 for lobster and 2010 for shrimp.
+There has been no logbook data reported since the establishment of federal permit and reporting requirements in 2006 for bottomfish and lobster and 2009 for shrimp.
+This is due to none of the issued permit holders reporting catch to PIRO SFD.